James Baigrie/Getty Images

 Playing Santa Claus

-Winning a $31 million Texas Lottery jackpot in 1997 initially looked to be a cure-all for the financial woes afflicting Billie Bob Harrell Jr.
+Winning a $31 million Texas Lottery jackpot in 1997 initially looked to be a cure-all for Billie Bob Harrell Jr.'s financial woes.

-Bills could be paid and he could give his wife and three children everything they wanted through his $1.2 million annual payments.
-He purchased new cars and homes for family, and bought nearly 500 turkeys for the poor.
+With his $1.2 million annual payments, he paid bills, purchased new cars and homes for family, and bought nearly 500 turkeys for the poor.

-Time.com reports that less than two years after he hit the jackpot, Harrell took his own life.
+Then, less than two years after he hit the jackpot, Harrell took his own life, according to media accounts.

 "After you win the lottery," says attorney Rhoades, "one of the first things to do is put together a list of people you trust and make one of them a buffer -- someone who will deal with those who come out of the woodwork, because you now have a target on your wallet."